Would you like to write a pitch that works? Because I’d like to read one and I’m sure I’m not alone.

 Let me show you a few samples of pitch emails I’ve received to give you an idea of the suffering innocent bloggers and business people like you and me are being put through.
 Take this as an example from a pitch email that recently turned up:

-Unfortunately, this company plundered the domain name registry to see who registered my blog address and came up with my husband’s name Rich, not my name Annabel.
+Unfortunately, this company plundered the domain name registry to see who registered my blog address and came up with my name as Anne, which is my middle name.
 Getting someone’s name wrong or misspelling it is bad, but reassigning their gender is worse.